unoplatform/uno/doc/articles/features/file-management.md

 Support per platform may vary:
 - On non-WebAssembly targets, the file is available directly as it is a part of the installed package.
-- On WebAssembly, the requested file is part of the application package on the remote server, and is downloaded on demand to avoid increasing the initial application payload size.
+- On WebAssembly, the requested file is part of the application package on the remote server and is downloaded on demand to avoid increasing the initial application payload size.
 After it is requested for the first time, the file is then stored in the browser IndexedDB.

 Here's how to use it: